cvmoretti/new-relic-mcp/README.md

 ---

-**🎯 Your New Relic data is now accessible directly from Cursor!
+**🎯 Your New Relic data is now accessible directly from your MCP-compatible IDE!
 Start asking questions about your application performance, errors, and user behavior using natural language.**